The Parallel/Case Particle と

 The decline of consumer spending and effects of the earthquake disaster overlapped.

-In rare set expressions based on older grammar, it may appear that the particle と can directly attach to verbs that are not nominalized.
+In some set expressions like Ex.
+10, it may appear that the parallel particle と can directly attach to verbs that are not nominalized.

 10. 見ると聞くとは大違い。